Desbeers/Chord-Provider/README.md

 **Chord Provider** is written in SwiftUI and needs Xcode 15 to compile.

-- macOS Ventura
+- macOS Sonoma
-- iPadOS 16
+- iPadOS 17
-- visionOS 1
+- visionOS 1.1

 There are many "ChordPro" parsers in this world, however, none are *really* native in the Apple world.